 The issue we address right away in Chapter 1— because we think it will be at the forefront of your mind— is whether the difficulties you are having are just the typical ones that all relationships go through, or whether they are symptoms of something deeper.
 We’ll ask you to examine your expectations, to answer the question “Do I just expect too much from a relationship?”
 (We’re already guessing that you don’t; we meet more women who expect too little than too much.)

 My heartbeat started to quicken.
-Yes, this is exactly what I want to know.
+Yes, this is exactly what I wanted to know.
 Do I expect too much?
 Is the problem me?
 Bancroft goes on to say:

 We believe there are basics that all relationships need to have, indispensable elements such as: